cfw-guide/cemu.cfw.guide/_pages/en_US/troubleshooting.md

 ### Black/grey sky

-This is caused by the latest NVIDIA graphics drivers on Vulkan.
-You can fix it for now by reverting to previous graphics drivers or switching to OpenGL.
+This is caused by NVIDIA graphics drivers version 445.87 when using Vulkan.
+You can fix it for now by reverting to drivers before 445.87 or switching to OpenGL.

 ### Cutscenes (Rito Village/Vah Medoh) cause the game to freeze